wezm/wezm.net/v2/content/posts/2022/garage-door-monitor/index.md

 date = 2022-04-20T06:38:27+10:00

 [extra]
-#updated = 2022-01-27T21:07:32+10:00
+updated = 2022-04-21T09:07:57+10:00
 +++

 I've accidentally left our garage door open a few times.
 To combat this I built a monitor that sends an alert via Mattermost when the door has been left open for more than 5 minutes.
 This turned out to be a super fun project.
-I used parts on had as much as possible, implemented the monitoring application in Rust, and then built a stripped down Linux image to run it.
+I used parts on hand as much as possible, implemented the monitoring application in Rust, and then built a stripped down Linux image to run it.

 <!-- more -->